Thieves Like Us (band)

-Thieves Like Us is a multinational Electronic music band led by vocalist and guitarist Andy Grier, with a fluid lineup of members ranging from Berlin to the UK and Scandinavia.
+Thieves Like Us is a multinational Electronic music band led by vocalist and guitarist Andy Grier, with a fluid lineup of members based in Berlin, England and Scandinavia.

 Style

-The band's music has often featured heavy use of electronic elements but is also influenced by the krautrock, Italo disco, glam punk, French touch and hip-hop genres.
+The band's music has often featured heavy use of electronic elements but is also influenced by the likes of Krautrock, Italo disco, glam punk, French touch and hip-hop.
 Thieves Like Us consider themselves a pop group.
 The band are noted for their strict branding, with all releases following the same format for their covers and associated music videos, the latter created personally by Andy Grier by chopping up films from 1970s European cinema to impressionistic effect.

 History

-In its early days the band was a trio consisting of Andy Grier (vocals), and Swedish musicians Pontus Berghe (drums) and Björn Berglund (keyboards), who met the American Grier in Berlin's Mauerpark in 2002.
+In its early days, the band was a trio consisting of Andy Grier (vocals), and Swedish musicians Pontus Berghe (drums) and Björn Berglund (keyboards), who met the American Grier in Berlin's Mauerpark in 2002.
 They started DJing together and eventually began producing their own electronic music.
-After several years self-producing (including the release of the instrumental and semi-ambient "Berlin, Alex") they were discovered by the French imprint Kitsuné who released their first commercial single, "Drugs In My Body", in 2007.
+After several years self-producing, including the release of the instrumental and semi-ambient album Berlin, Alex in 2005, they were discovered by the French imprint Kitsuné Musique under which the band released its first commercial single, "Drugs In My Body", in May 2007.

-2008's "Play Music", their second album, was released under Shelflife Records and was recorded in Berlin, London, New York City and Stockholm given the band members were spread across multiple continents.
-Their third album, "Again And Again", featuring popular track Never Known Love, was released in 2010.
-After moving labels to Captured Tracks, "Berlin, Alex" was reissued (stylised as "Berlin Alex", and with a different cover) and the band begun work on their fourth album, Bleed Bleed Bleed, a darker and somewhat political album with less of the electronica influence of their earlier work.
+On 17 November 2008, the band released their second album, Play Music, under Shelflife Records.
+The album was recorded in Berlin, London, New York City and Stockholm given the band members were spread across multiple continents.

+The band's third album, Again and Again, was released on 6 July 2010 under Shelflife Records.
+The band later moved labels to Captured Tracks, and reissued Berlin, Alex on 24 January 2012 with a different cover and stylised as Berlin Alex.

+Bleed Bleed Bleed, the band's fourth album, was released on 20 March 2012, a darker and somewhat political album with less of the electronica influence of their earlier work.
 It was at this point that backing vocalists Martine Duverglas and Anna De Marco, and drummer Dani Imhoff, were added to the lineup, with Duverglas taking an equal role alongside Grier on vocal duties on this fourth album.

-Existential conflict within the trio and weak marketing by the label (alleged by Grier) upon the album's release in 2012 led to poor sales and both Berghe and Berglund left, leading to a hasty tour staffed mostly by session musicians.
-After writing several more songs the next year Grier recruited the British Thomas Franklin from the Berlin bar 'Sameheads' where Grier was working as a bartender and Berliner Tore Knipping through a friend, before touring extensively with the new material and heading back in the studio to record the self-titled Thieves Like Us, which was released in January 2017 to positive comments from Pitchfork and Consequence Of Sound.
-This was preceded by a cover of Blood Orange's "Sutphin Boulevard" and an accompanying video.
+Existential conflict within the trio and weak marketing by the label (alleged by Grier) upon the album's release led to poor sales.
+Both Berghe and Berglund left soon after to focus on other projects, leading to a hasty tour staffed mostly by session musicians.

+After writing several more songs in 2013, Grier recruited both British musician Thomas Franklin from Sameheads, a bar in Neuköln, Berlin, where Grier was working as a bartender, and Berliner, Tore Knipping through a friend.
+They would tour extensively with the new material before heading back in the studio to record their fifth album, Thieves Like Us.
+The album eventually released on 27 January 2017 to positive comments from Pitchfork and Consequence of Sound.
+This was preceded by a cover of Blood Orange track "Sutphin Boulevard" and an accompanying video.
 The band have consistently received mixed critical reviews while retaining an intense cult status in Europe and Latin America.